 Many modern cameras have program modes in which the camera sets all the variables necessary to expose a shot.
-In many circumstances, the cameras are pretty good and, if the lighting scheme is not too difficult, they’re very often correct.
+In many circumstances, the cameras are pretty good.
+If the lighting scheme is not too difficult, they’re very often correct.

 Many people, in fact, leave their cameras on program, not even realizing that there are other modes.
-This doesn’t always work for difficult lighting situations and times when you want the camera to perform in a particular way.
+This doesn’t always work for difficult lighting situations.
+There may be times when you want the camera to perform in a particular way.

-What is called “film speed” on movie cameras is equivalent to “gain control” in video.
+“Film speed” on movie cameras equates to “gain control” in video.
 The “gain” controls electronically how sensitive the CCD is: the higher the gain, the more sensitive the element and the less light that needs to hit it in order to register.
 With gain, like film speed, come problems – the higher the gain, the larger the grain.

-Since video doesn’t handle contrast very well, another thing you can do if you have dark and bright elements, say a backlit person standing on a brightly-lit beach, is to throw EXTRA light onto the dark subject, to raise the dark values closer to the highest bright ones.
-Huh?
-Get out some lights or a reflector, and light the person on the beach so that her darkest color value is closer to the beach’s darkest color value.
+Since video doesn’t handle contrast very well, another thing you can do if you have dark and bright elements is to throw extra light onto the dark subject to raise the dark values closer to the highest bright ones.
+Get out some lights or a reflector and light the person on the beach so that her darkest color value is closer to the beach’s darkest color value.
 This will help keep the contrast difference in that magic number of 100 values.